 To give a few early examples of the changes made by the Committee to ICOMOS recommendations, the first case is the mixed site of Kakadu National Park (Australia), which ICOMOS recommended under cultural criteria (i), (iii) and (iv), while the Committee adopted criteria (i) and (vi).
 The Historic Centre of Lima (Peru) was recommended by ICOMOS under criteria (ii) and (iv), while the Committee decided to inscribe it under the single criterion (iv).
-Moscow Kremlin (Russian Federation), inscribed under criteria (i), (ii), (ii), (iv) and (v), and the Kiev churches (Ukraine), inscribed under criteria (i), (ii), were also recommended by ICOMOS under criterion (vi), which however was not adopted by the Committee.
-In case of the Banks of the Seine in Paris (France), the Committee decided to add criterion (iv) to the criteria (i) and (ii) recommended by ICOMOS.
-In Borobudur (Indonesia), ICOMOS recommended criteria (i) and (iv), and the Committee added criterion (ii).
+Moscow Kremlin (Russian Federation), inscribed under criteria (i), (ii), (iv) and (v), and the Kiev churches (Ukraine), inscribed under criteria (i), (ii), (iv) and (v), and the Kiev churches (Ukraine), inscribed under criteria (i), (iii) and (iv), were also recommended by ICOMOS under criterion (vi), which however was not adopted by the Committee.
+In case of the Banks of the Seine in Paris (France), the Committee decided to add criterion (iv) to the criteria (i) and (iv), and the Committee added criterion (ii).
 These changes were usually adopted after lengthy debates by the Committee and/or when additional information was available.